History of the Haber process: A pressing need

 In the years between 1890 and 1900, chemistry advanced on several fronts, and more scientists attempted to fix atmospheric nitrogen.
 In 1895, German chemists Adolf Frank and Nikodem Caro succeeded in reacting calcium carbide with dinitrogen to obtain calcium cyanamide, a chemical compound used as a fertilizer.
 Industrialization of the Frank-Caro process began in 1905.
 By 1918, there were 35 synthesis sites fixing 325,000 tonnes of nitrogen annually.
 However, the Cyanamide process consumed large amounts of electrical power and was more labor-intensive than the Haber process.
 Today, cyanamide is used primarily as a herbicide.

 Wilhelm Ostwald, considered one of the best German chemists of the early twentieth century, attempted to synthesize ammonia in 1900 using an invention.
 He interested BASF, who asked Carl Bosch, a recently hired chemist, to validate the device.
-After several tests, Bosch concluded the ammonia came from the device itself, not the atmosphere.
-Ostwald challenged this conclusion, but conceded when Bosch offered proof.

 In 1901, Henry Le Chatelier managed to synthesize ammonia from air.
 After obtaining a patent, he claimed it was possible to obtain better performance by increasing the pressure.
 When one of his assistants was killed following the accidental explosion of a device, Le Chatelier decided to end his research.

-Americans Bradley and Lovejoy, specialists in electrochemistry, developed a method of producing nitric acid using electric arcs.
-The industrial manufacture of nitric acid using this method began in 1902.
-Their company soon closed in 1904, as the consumption of electricity made production costs too great.